Documentation

 Notes

-• If items is a flat list, sets are generated automatically
+• If items is a flat list, sets are generated automatically; pass a list of lists to use predefined sets

 • Use custom_validator for logic like ensuring diversity across sets or detecting straight-lining